 - Losing hair on the face or body;

 - A small volume of semen.

-Moreover, men who have a history of sexual dysfunction, prostate cancer, testicular problems, or have undergone special surgeries on the testicles, penis, or groin, can have weak sperms as well.
+Moreover, men with a history of sexual dysfunction, prostate cancer, testicular problems, or who have undergone certain surgeries on the testicles, penis, or groin can have weak sperms as well.

 Reasons for Low Sperm Count

 Although there is no obvious reason for the low sperm count, in most cases, the cause of this problem is one of the following:

 - Genetic problems;

 - Infection of the genital tract and prostate;